-- Video memory size This sets the size of the memory provided by the virtual graphics card available to the guest, in MB.
-As with the main memory, the specified amount will be allocated from the host's resident memory.
-Based on the amount of video memory, higher resolutions and color depths may be available. - Enable 3D acceleration If a virtual machine has Guest Additions installed, you can select here whether the guest should support accelerated 3D graphics.
-Please refer to chapter 4.9, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 73 for details. - Enable 2D video acceleration If a virtual machine with Microsoft Windows has Guest Additions installed, you can select here whether the guest should support accelerated 2D video graphics.
-Please refer to chapter 4.10, Hardware 2D video acceleration for Windows guests, page 74 for details. - Remote display Under the "Remote display" tab, you can enable the VRDP server that is built into VirtualBox to allow you to connect to the virtual machine remotely.
+- Enable 3D acceleration If a virtual machine has Guest Additions installed, you can select here whether the guest should support accelerated 3D graphics.
+Please refer to chapter 4.5.1, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 78 for details. - Enable 2D video acceleration If a virtual machine with Microsoft Windows has Guest Additions installed, you can select here whether the guest should support accelerated 2D video graphics.
+Please refer to chapter 4.5.2, Hardware 2D video acceleration for Windows guests, page 79 for details. - Remote display Under the "Remote display" tab, you can enable the VRDP server that is built into VirtualBox to allow you to connect to the virtual machine remotely.
 For this, you can use any standard RDP viewer, such as mstsc.exe that comes with Microsoft Windows or, on Linux systems, the standard open-source rdesktop program.
-These features are described in detail in chapter 7.1, Remote display (VRDP support), page 100.
+These features are described in detail in chapter 7.1, Remote display (VRDP support), page 110.